lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 ### User, group and permissions management
 Very fine-grained user, group and ACL management is possible.
+In addition to managing the user and group ACLS, caller-defined resources can be also managed (see below, `Resource management`).

 1. Users are members of one or more groups.
 2. User inherit all of the permissions of the groups they are in.
 3. Users can be granted permissions to create users and/or groups.